 In view of the above, the firm's conduct was placed in conduct band C which has a financial penalty of 1.6% to 3.2% of annual domestic turnover.
 The firm's conduct was placed at band C2 (2% of annual domestic turnover).
 The following mitigating factors were considered:

-- The firm had co-operated fully with the SRA's investigation. - There was no evidence that harm had actually materialised as a result of the misconduct. - The firm took prompt steps to bring itself into compliance with the rules.
+- The firm had co-operated with the SRA's investigation. - The firm had taken steps to bring itself into compliance with the rules.

-The financial penalty was reduced by 25% in recognition of these factors.
+The financial penalty was reduced by 20% in recognition of these factors.